grafana/grafana-infinity-datasource/docs/sources/_index.md

 Infinity plugin has the following known limitations:

-- Backend features such as alerting, public dashboards, recorded queries or enterprise query caching only available in **backend** parsing mode.
+- Backend features such as alerting, shared dashboards, recorded queries or enterprise query caching only available in **backend** parsing mode.
 - Infinity is not designed for handling a huge amount of data.
 When inlining the data, make sure they are small snippets less than 1MB of size.
 - For a list of all known bugs, check [GitHub](https://github.com/grafana/grafana-infinity-datasource/issues).